Governance of the English Disc Golf Association

 Governance update and member vote

-• EDGA is moving to a Company Limited by Guarantee
+• Members have approved the transition to a Company Limited by Guarantee

-• This is the final step in the transition approved by members in 2024
+• This completes the next stage of the transition approved by members in 2024

 Links